NHSDigital/NRLF/README.md

 The NRLF is deployed using terraform.
 The infrastructure is split into two parts.

-One part contains the main infrastructure, which contains all AWS resources that are not required to be tied to AWS accounts (e.g. lambdas, api gateways etc.).
-You can find the terraform for NRLF main infrastructure in `terraform/infrastructure`
+All account wide resources like Route 53 hosted zones or IAM roles are found in `terraform/account-wide-infrastructure`

-The second part include resources that should be shared by other resources in the same AWS account.
-This can include Route 53 hosted zones or IAM roles.
-You can find the terraform for NRLF account wide infrastructure in `terraform/account-wide-infrastructure`
+All resources that are not account specific (lambdas, API gateways etc) can be found in `terraform/infrastructure`

 Information on deploying these two parts: